ax-llm/ax/README.md

 ![llama-small](https://github.com/dosco/llm-client/assets/832235/b959fdd6-c723-49b1-9fb9-bf879e75c147)

-## Build LLMs powered workflows.
+## Build LLM workflows with prompt signatures

-LLMClient is an easy to use library for building powerful workflows using components like RAG, ReAcT, Chain of Thought, Function calling, Agents, etc. Chain together components using simple JS/TS code and build maintainable LLM powered workflows.
+LLMClient is an easy to use library build around "Prompt Signatures" from the `Stanfoard DSP` paper.
+Prompt signatures like `question:string -> answer:string` are automatically compiled into complete and efficient prompts.
+Build powerful workflows using components like RAG, ReAcT, Chain of Thought, Function calling, Agents, etc all built on prompt signatures and easy to compose together to build whatever you want.

 ## Why use LLMClient?